Bowden McElroy and Associates, LLC

 Frequently Asked Questions

 What do you charge?
-My fees are $120 per session.
+My fees are simple and straightforward.
 It doesn’t matter whether the counseling session is for an individual, couple, or family: you pay for my time, not for the number of people in the room.

 Will my insurance cover counseling services?
 Most insurance companies will include counseling among their covered services.
 It may be called counseling, or mental health coverage, or they may refer to it as behavioral health, but nearly all policies cover some form of counseling or psychotherapy.
 I am on the panel for a few insurance companies.
 I am happy to work with those insurance companies whom I believe treat the provider (me) and the insured (you) fairly and reasonably.
 I am considered “out of network” for all other insurance companies.
 If I am out-of-network you will be given a super-bill (a specialized receipt recognized by all insurance companies) that you can file for yourself.

 I am currently in-network (on the panel of) the following insurance companies:

 Why should I pay cash instead of using my insurance?
 Some people will choose to pay cash even though I am on their insurance panel.

 - Health insurance companies use a “medical model” which means I have to diagnose you; not everyone wants a diagnostic label applied to them.
 The diagnosis may follow you long after the problem has gone away.

 - Plus, there is the issue of privacy.
 Insurance companies are bound by law to offer a certain level of privacy but the larger the system, the greater the opportunity for mistakes.

 - Finally, for most people it really doesn’t matter.
 With high copays and even higher deductibles many people will have finished counseling before they have met their out-of-pocket requirements.

 - More than merely being therapists who happen to be Christians, we seek to integrate evangelical Christianity into our approach to counseling.